LUTZ BUSINESS INSIGHTS

-The credit is 70 percent of up to $10,000 in wages (including health care expenses) per employee for each 2021 calendar quarter (maximum $14,000 credit per employee since program expires June 30, 2021).
-There may be limitations for family members of owners.
+The credit is 70 percent of up to $10,000 in wages (including health care expenses) per employee for each 2021 calendar quarter (maximum $28,000 credit per employee since program was extended through the end of 2021).
+There may be limitations for owners and family members of owners.

 The credits must be claimed on payroll tax returns (Form 941).
 An advance refund can be claimed by filing Form 7200.
-This process and the calculations involved are complicated, especially when considering the interplay with Paycheck Protection Program (PPP) second draw and FFCRA credits.
+This process and the calculations involved are complicated, especially when considering the interplay with Paycheck Protection Program (PPP) second draw, FFCRA credits, and the Restaurant Revitalization Program.